 One of the core pillars of our group is to design and create robots!
 We participate in several competitions around the United States and locally, as well as other non-competitive robot builds.
-Teams are generally formed around a robot, and are organized by one or more project leads as well as sub-team leads.
+Teams are generally formed around a robot, and are organized by one or more project leads as well as subteam leads.
 UMN students of any major or skill level are welcome to join, no prior experience required!
-Teams are made up of a variety of backgrounds and majors, and are usually organized into sub teams for areas like mechanical, electrical, software along with other project specific sub-teams.
+Teams are made up of a variety of backgrounds and majors, and are usually organized into subteams for areas like mechanical, electrical, and software, along with other project-specific subteams.

-University of Minnesota Robotics competes in a variety of collegiate robotics competitions such as Autonomous Snowplow, VEX U, NASA robotic mining, and FTCU.
+University of Minnesota Robotics competes in a variety of collegiate robotics competitions such as Autonomous Snowplow, VEX U, Lunabotics, and FTCU.
 It is not mandatory to participate in these teams as a member, but we highly encourage interested members to join.

-We also host several noncompetitve robot builds as well as fund members project proposals, be it robots or otherwise.
-Our Robot in 3 Days build for the First Robotics Competition (FRC) is the most popular build we do, with a live stream of the entire event available.
-Robot in one weekend is another similar project, but designed around the First Tech Challenge (FTC).
+We also host several noncompetitve robot builds, as well as fund members' project proposals, be it robots or otherwise.
+Our Robot in 3 Days (Ri3D) build for the First Robotics Competition (FRC) is our most popular build, complete with its own livestream available online.
+Robot in One Weekend is a similar project, but designed around the First Tech Challenge (FTC).

 - "Paul-Bot", a smaller FTC robot

-Other non-competitive projects the group has funded include:
+Other noncompetitive projects funded by the group include:

 - A 3D print shredder and filament recycler